 Orientation Leader Program

 Thank you for your interest in the Orientation Leader Program!
-Our goal is to generate excitement for the new school year by connecting new students with enthusiastic and motivated current students - YOU!
+Our goal is to generate excitement for the new school year by connecting new students with enthusiastic and motivated orientation leaders and current students.

-New Student Orientation is a program to welcome new students to campus and help them get to know our campus, students, and faculty.
-Our goal is to get them excited about being a Chaparral, starting classes, and meeting new people, while helping them learn about the great opportunities available to them as they start their student life at College of DuPage.
+New Student Orientation (NSO) is a program dedicated to welcoming new students to College of DuPage and encouraging them get to know other students, faculty, staff and our wonderful campus.
+Our goal is to get new students pumped about meeting new people, starting classes, and being a Chaparral.
+We strive to help them learn about the many awesome opportunities available to them as they begin their student life at College of DuPage.

 Who are Orientation Leaders and what do they do?

 Orientation Leaders (OLs) are the face of the college!
 OLs serve as role models as well as sources of support and information for new first time students at the College of DuPage.
 OLs play a major role in facilitating the adjustment of new students and their families to the College of DuPage community.
 They share accurate information about academic, personal and social resources while working collaboratively with faculty, staff and student workers from other areas on campus.
 An OL's goal should be to help make the transition easier and exciting for new students.
 OLs represent the college in a positive, passionate and professional manner.

 Some expectations include:

 - Attending and participating in all training, team-building sessions, NSO days

 - Serving as an initial contact person to incoming students and their families at NSO